 On 10/20/08, my father took over a urine and a fecal sample to the vet.
 He had a 6 pm appointment (rescheduled to a double booking to get him in faster).

 At the vet on 10/20/08, I talked with the vet for a long time.
 Barney's temperature was still 103.3 degrees F. First, his fecal came back negative.
-So, if it tests negative again next week, he may not need a course with a different drug for coccidia.
+So, if it tested negative again the next week, he may not need a course with a different drug for coccidia.
 His urine showed blood, white blood cells, and some bacteria as expected.
 Because the emergency vet had seen fleas, this vet put on a dose of Advantage which had the advantage of also killing any remaining ear mites or worms.
-This vet did not see any fleas and neither have I. They cleaned his ear in deeper with saline.
-The vet said if he does have a ruptured ear drum, only saline can be used for cleaning.
-Barney's ears are too small for the vet to tell if the ear drum has ruptured on one side but he may be able to tell when he is older.
-If the head tilt is from a ruptured ear drum, it would be permanent.
+This vet did not see any fleas and neither had I. They cleaned his ear in deeper with saline.
+The vet said if he did have a ruptured ear drum, only saline could be used for cleaning.
+Barney's ears were too small for the vet to tell if the ear drum had ruptured on one side but he might be able to tell when he was older [Note: After Barney died, I read through his page to put things in to the past tense, and I wanted to note that the vet never said or indicated that the ear drums ruptured.
+Barney did retain a slight head tilt his entire life, giving him a quizzical look).
+If the head tilt was from a ruptured ear drum, it would be permanent.
 The vet was worried about his really high white blood cell count.
 If he just had a urinary tract infection, he said it should not be that high.
 The vet was worried it might be FeLV (the in-vet test is apparently not as accurate as the lab).
 They drew blood to re-test Barney's blood counts and also for an infectious disease panel (the FeLV again as well as toxoplasmosis and some others).
-The disease panel all came back negative so the vet says the odds that Barney has feline leukemia (FeLV) are a million to one.
-Barney's WBC was down to 25 so either the emergency vet value was improperly high and/or Barney is getting better.
+The disease panel all came back negative so the vet said the odds that Barney had feline leukemia (FeLV) were a million to one [Note: When updating this page after his death, I have to wonder if Barney hit that million to one because he died of kidney lymphoma, something that normally happens to cats who are FeLV positive.]
+Barney's WBC was down to 25 so either the emergency vet value was improperly high and/or Barney was getting better.
 His blood work also showed he was a little anemic.
 While at the vet, Barney was running around, the most active I had ever seen him.
-He continues to improve and started getting in to the bathtub on 10/21/08.
-If his next fecal on 10/28/08 is negative, he will be out of quarantine.
-He should get his first shot then too.
+He continued to improve and started getting in to the bathtub on 10/21/08.
+If his next fecal on 10/28/08 was negative, he would be out of quarantine.
+He would get his first shot then too.

 I finally gave Barney a quick shower (not really a bath) on 10/23/08.
 He finally smelled pretty good.
-I have a lot of hugs and kisses to make up for now that I can really touch him.
+I had a lot of hugs and kisses to make up for now that I could really touch him.

 On 10/28/08, Barney went back for his checkup.
 His fecal was again negative.
 His weight was 2.7 pounds.
-His temperature was 102.2 degrees F but from 10/24/08 to 10/27/08, I had been testing his temperature with a new IR cat ear thermometer.
-His temperature was consistently 103 to 103.8 degrees F. He seems better now though.
+His temperature was 102.2 degrees F but, from 10/24/08 to 10/27/08, I had been testing his temperature with a new IR cat ear thermometer.
+His temperature was consistently 103 to 103.8 degrees F. He seemed better now though.
 The vet was ready to give Barney his first distemper combo with protects against distemper and other viruses.
 My mother said no, not yet.
 So, I made an appointment for 11/3/08 for his first shot.
-In the mean time, he is not supposed to be free in the house only because of GK who goes outside because Barney is not vaccinated and could get something from her.
-I really want to get Barney out of the bathtub so I can use it for my aquariums on Saturday!
-Plus, I want him to have fun; he is bored.
-Tinkie has spent a tiny bit of time near him now.
-She is interested in him but hisses if he gets too close.
-Barney is done with all his medications.
+In the mean time, he was not supposed to be free in the house only because of GK who went outside because Barney was not vaccinated and could get something from her.
+I really wanted to get Barney out of the bathtub so I could use it for my aquariums on Saturday!
+Plus, I wanted him to have fun; he was bored.
+Tinkie had spent a tiny bit of time near him.
+She was interested in him but hissed if he got too close.
+Barney was done with all his medications.
 He got his second de-wormer dose and last Clavamox dose after I got home from the vet.

 On 11/1/08, I let Barney out in to the house.
 He had a lot of fun and little sleep investigating everything and playing with Tinkerbelle.

 On 12/5/08, Barney got his next distemper shot and his first rabies shot.
-He does not need any more shots for a year.
-Next up is his neuter in a few months.
-I am sure he will be thrilled.
-He is thriving.
+He did not need any more shots for a year.
+Next up was his neuter in a few months.
+I was sure he would be thrilled.
+He was thriving.